Answer: Yes. Stress can trigger and/or worsen acne symptoms.

 The release of corticosteroids by the body in response to stress could explain why immune function is diminished in stressed individuals.
 Corticosteroids are often medically administered to treat severe allergic reactions (eg. poison oak) and inflammation.
 Corticosteroids are also occasionally injected directly into acne nodes and cysts in order to immediately reduce inflammation.
 However, because corticosteroids have a suppressive effect on the immune system, long-term use of these mediccations is generally discouraged.

 Stress and Acne Symptoms

-The hormonal changes that are induced by stress can worsen acne problems.
-The resulting combination of increased sebum production and a suppressed immune system provides conditions that increase the likelihood of acne.
-It is well known that stress relief and relaxation can improve over-all health, and acne is no different.
-Decreasing psychological and physical stress (e.g. binge drinking, hyper-glycemic diets, drug use, injuries, etc) can improve acne and general health.
+The hormonal changes that are induced by stress can cause or worsen acne symptoms.
+Stress can increase the production of sebum by sebaceous glands and suppress the immune system.
+This combination of effects provides conditions that increase the likelihood of acne.
+It is well-known that stress relief and relaxation can improve overall health.
+This also applies to acne.
+Decreasing psychological and physical stress (e.g. binge drinking, high-sugar diets, insufficient sleep, anxiety, drug use, injuries, etc) can improve acne and general health.

 Neuroimmunology of Stress: Skin Takes Center Stage.
 Arck, et al. 2006.

 Neuroendocrine regulation of sebocytes and a pathogenetic link between stress and acne.
 Zouboulis, et al. 2004.

 Sebaceous glands in acne patients express high levels of neutral endopeptidase.
 Nakamura, et al. 2002.

 The response of skin disease to stress: changes in the severity of acne vulgaris as affected by examination stressChiu, et al. 2003.

 Stress, Acne and Skin Surface Free Fatty Acids.
 Kraus.
 1970.